Oracle Health Health Design System Desktop EHR 20+ Teams

 Make the problem visible before proposing the solution

-The pattern audit was shared with each product team before any component work began — framed as a question, not a diagnosis.
-Every team said yes.
-Every team had stories about clinician confusion and workarounds that had calcified into permanent solutions.
-The audit created shared acknowledgment of the problem before the design system team had any specific asks.
+The pattern audit was shared with every product team before any component work began, framed as a question rather than a verdict.
+Every team recognized the problem.
+Every team had stories about clinician confusion and workarounds that had quietly become permanent.
+The audit built shared awareness before we had anything to ask of them.

 02